AML Symptoms – Common symptoms of Acute Myeloid Leukemia

 Chromosome or Gene Tests

-Does AML come on suddenly?
+Do AML Symptoms come on suddenly?

 The acute portion of acute myeloid luekemia’s name is a description of the quick onset of the disease.
 It is a fast growing cancer that needs immediate treatment.
 Symptoms of AML can develop quickly over the course of a few days or weeks and are a result of the changes to the blood count.
-AML interferes with the production of healthy blood cells, decreasing the body’s ability to grow immature blood cells into cells for white blood, red blood and platelets.
+AML interferes with the production of healthy blood cells, decreasing the body’s ability to grow immature blood cells into mature cells that form white blood, red blood and platelets.

 - Pain or Swelling in the Belly – This is a result of swelling of the spleen and liver from leukemia.